DESinMinecraft/Minecraft-Nemesis-System/README.md

 Keep in mind, all generated Nemeses will also have randomized speed, reach, attack rates, different combat personalities, and may even attack other Nemeses!

 If a Nemesis dies, they will either drop all of their loot, a piece of their armor, or their weapon.

+If a Nemesis doesn't have armor when they kill you, then there is a chance those slots will be equipped with armor.
+If they don't have a helmet, there is also a chance for their head gear to be equipped with cosmetic armor, like a dragon head, or a wither skeleton skull, or even a carved pumpkin.

 The Nemesis can get pretty OP enchants, like Thorns 5 or Protection 5.
 You may get these if you kill them.